 Waimea Canyon

-A geological kaleidoscope, Kauai's impressive Waimea Canyon—at 14 miles (22.5 kilometers) long, one mile (1.6 kilometers) wide, and 3,600 feet (1,097 meters) deep—is Hawaii's version of the Grand Canyon.
-In fact, some say Mark Twain was the first to lend it its nickname: the Grand Canyon of the Pacific.
-Stop along the scenic drive on its winding rim road for panoramic views of a far-below river, awe-inspiring drop-offs, excellent hiking, and waterfall-lined crevasses, all just a short way away from the Garden Isle's legendary Na Pali Coast.
+Kauai’s impressive Waimea Canyon—at 14 miles (22.5 kilometers) long, 1 mile (1.6 kilometers) wide, and 3,600 feet (1,097 meters) deep—is Hawaii’s version of the Grand Canyon.
+Stop along the scenic drive on its winding rim road for panoramic views of a far-below river, awe-inspiring drop-offs, and waterfall-lined crevasses, all a short distance from the Garden Isle’s legendary Na Pali Coast.

 The canyon, within the purview of the free-to-access Waimea Canyon State Park, is best seen on a tour, which allows you to gaze over the cliff edges without having to also navigate a vehicle along the winding, canyon-hugging route or deal with parking fees.
 Take a 4WD tour on Kauai's backroads and past popular attractions like quaint Old Koloa Town, the Spouting Horn blowhole, the artsy town of Hanapepe and its famous Hanapepe Swinging Bridge, the Kauai Coffee Plantation, and the old Russian Fort before skirting the canyon.